Git Rev News: Edition 6 (August 5th, 2015)

 an “evil merge” is something that makes changes that came from neither side and aren’t actually resolving a conflict.

-Linus then started a discussion about wether the -p option in git log should imply --cc:
+Linus then started a discussion about whether the -p option in git log should imply --cc:

 That said, I do wonder if we should just make “-p” imply “–cc”.
 Right now we have the kind of odd situation that “git log -p” doesn’t show merge patches, but “git show " does show them.
 And you kind of have to know a lot about git to know the "--cc" option.